ShuiRuTian/time-analytics-webpack-plugin/README.md

 speed-measure-webpack-plugin does not do many check, and this plugin is strict, we check many situations and if it's not handled, we just throw an error rather than behave as work successfully.

+## Behavior
+1. only the plugin wrapped in the origin webpack config could be analytized
+    - the webpack internal plugin is not measured.
+But this might not be a limitation, if you want to measure internal plugin, you could submit an issue.

 ## How does it work?
 To measure time, we must know when the loader/plugins starts and ends.